Per capita grants

 Grants are paid quarterly as detailed in the funding order and accompanying guidelines.
 Payment dates are communicated to non-government schools ahead of each school year.

 - Financial accountability

-The Minister for Education and Training makes an annual funding order setting out the legislative basis for the provision of State Government per capita grants.
+The Minister for Education and Training makes an annual Non-government schools funding order under the School Education Act 1999, detailing recurrent state government grants.

-Detailed auditing of school census and funding claims is undertaken through the Grants Auditing Program (GAP) administered by the Department.
+Auditing of school funding claims is undertaken through the Grants Auditing Program (GAP).

-A list of all recurrent grants paid to non-government schools in 2018-19 is available.
-This includes the applicable per capita funding rates for 2018 and 2019, and loans advanced under the State Government's Low Interest Loan Scheme for 2018-19.
+A list of all recurrent grants paid to non-government schools in 2022-23 is available.
+This also includes loans advanced under the state government's Low Interest Loan Scheme during the financial year.